nuno-andre/requests-html/docs/source/index.rst

     >>> html.links
     {'https://httpbin.org'}

-You can also render JavaScript pages without Requests:
+You can also render JavaScript pages without httpx:

 .. code-block:: pycon